 Soffits shall be fixed into place before the cladding is installed and allowance made to close off the cavity with framing or battens to stop airflow into the roof space.
-A 5mm bead of MS sealant should be installed at the soffit polystyrene intersection after the EPS is put in place and before plastering commence.
-In the case of reverse raking soffits or soffits less than 450mm wide a flashing or piece of Protecto EIFS tape shall be provided in accordance with the details shown in the technical literature.
+A 5 mm bead of Silaflex MS sealant should be installed at the soffit/EZpanel intersection after the EZpanel is put in place and before plastering commences.
+In the case of reverse raking soffits or soffits less than 450mm wide a flashing or piece of Protecto EIFS tape shall be provided in accordance with the details shown in the technical literature

-Fixing The Polystyrene Sheets
+Fixing The EZpanels

 The sheets are butt jointed except at corners where one sheet overlaps the other to form a straight finish.
-Horizontal sheet edges must be supported at fixing locations with cavity spacers a maximum of 100mm long in accordance with the requirements of NZBC Acceptable Solution E2/AS1, Paragraph 9.1.8.2(f).
-At the base of walls the finished level of the polystyrene must be at least 50mm below the supporting framing.
-Additional framing will be required at soffits, internal and external corners and window and door openings for the support and fixing of sheet edges.
+The EZpanels must be supported at fixing locations with cavity spacers a maximum of 100mm long in accordance with the requirements of NZBC Acceptable Solution E2/AS1, Paragraph 9.1.8.2(f).
+Each additional layer of panels must be installed so that the panel joints are staggered by a minimum of 150mm.